canonical/ubuntu-pro-client/README.md

 ```

 **Note** It will build the package with dependencies for the Ubuntu release on
-which you are building, so it's best to build in a container of kvm for the
+which you are building, so it's best to build in a container or kvm for the
 release you are targeting.

 OR, if you want to build for a target release other than the release